 These transmitters are good.
 They seem to behave in a mostly normal manner, having a few quirks now and then.
 This particular unit is installed at WFAS-FM in White Plains NY.

 The modules are accessible by the front and rear of the transmitter.
-These doors can be opened with the unit is on the air, since all of the high voltage is in the bottom of the transmitter where the blower is located.
+These doors can be opened with the unit on the air since all of the high voltage is in the bottom of the transmitter where the blower is located.

-The power supply in the bottom of the transmitter has multiple taps, each on with its own fuse.
+The power supply at the bottom of the transmitter has multiple taps, each one with its own fuse.
 These can be a bit of a chore to work on.
 There is also a ribbon cable that goes from the controller to the power supply board.
 This is directly in the path of the cooling fan and can flop around causing the conductors in the cable to break.
-The result is the power supply may not come on, or may show an unbalanced power supply condition (in the case of a three phase transmitter).
+The result is the power supply may not come on or may show an unbalanced power supply condition (in the case of a three-phase transmitter).
 Very difficult to diagnose.

 Here it is, running again.